Smoked Ham Is Good But Double Smoked Ham Is Better! Here’s The Recipe And Video To Get It Done

 Method

-- Fire up.
-Prepare your grill for 2-zone cooking and preheat it to about 225°F (107.2°C) on the indirect side.
-If the skin has not been removed, remove it, and trim off almost all the fat leaving no more than a thin layer.
-The fat does not penetrate the meat and people will just trim it off at the table and there goes your glaze.
+• Prep the meat.
+If the skin has not been removed, remove it, and trim off almost all the fat leaving no more than a thin layer.ย The fat does not penetrate the meatย (fat is oil, meat is 75% water) and people will just trim it off at the table and there goes your glaze.
 If it came with a prepackaged glaze, throw it out.
 If there is a glaze already on the meat, rinse it off.
 Chris' glaze is better.
 If it is spiral-sliced, let some water get into the sliced areas to help reduce moisture loss.

-- Cook.
-Place the meat on the indirect side of the grill flat side down, add a handful or two of wood for smoking as described in my articles on the Best Setup for a Charcoal Grill, the Best Setup for a Gas Grill, the Best Setup for a Bullet Smoker, and the Best Setup for an Offset Smoker.
-You do not need much smoke since the meat has been smoked once already.
-Close the lid, and smoke for about 30 minutes.
+• Cook.
+On a smoker place the meat where it will get the most smoke.
+On a grill, place the meat on the indirect side flat side down, add a handful or two of wood for smoking as described in my articles on the Best Setup for a Charcoal Grill, the Best Setup for a Gas Grill.
+Close the lid, and smoke for about 60 minutes.

-- Tear off about 5' (1.5 m) of aluminum foil, if you have double strength, that's better.
-Fold it in half to make it about 2 1/2' (76.2 cm) in length.
-Take the ham off the grill, place the flat side on the foil making sure you don't puncture the foil with the bone, pour 1/2 of the broth/glaze mix over the meat and seal the meat and broth/glaze mix in the foil making it look like a giant candy kiss.
+• Tear off about 6 feet (2 m) of aluminum foil, if you have double strength, that's better.
+Fold it in half to make it about 3 feet (1 meter) in length.
+Pour about 4 tablespoons of the glaze into the center of the foil.
+Take the ham off the cooker, place the flat side on the glaze on the foil making sure you don't puncture the foil with the bone, pour 1/2 of the glaze mix over the meat and spread it all over with a brush.
+Seal the meat and glaze in the foil making it look like a giant candy kiss.
 Crimp the seams tight.
 We don't want any steam escaping or broth leaking.
 This technique helps it cook faster by generating a little steam, which penetrates faster than dry heat, and keeps the meat moist.
 If it is leaking, use another layer of foil or place it in a pan.
-Place it back on the indirect side at about 225°F (107.2°C).
-If you have a leave-in meat thermometer, insert it now through the foil into the fat end above the liquid level, so the tip is about 1" (2.5 cm) away from the bone.
-Watch the oven temp and try to keep it around 225°F (107.2°C).
+Place it back in the cooker.
+If you have a leave-in meat thermometer, insert it now through the foil into the fat end above the liquid level, so the tip is about 1 inch (2.5 cm) away from the bone.
+Watch the oven temp and try to keep it around 225ยฐF (107.2ยฐC).
+Although if you are in a hurry you can crank it up a bit.

-- When the meat temp hits about 130°F (54.4°C), open the foil, paint on the full strength glaze, leave the foil open to catch drips, close the grill, and roast for about 10 minutes until the glaze gets thick.
-How long will it take to hit 130°F (54.4°C)?
+• When the meat temp hits about 130ยฐF (54.4ยฐC), open the foil, paint on more glaze, leave the foil open to catch drips and close the lid.
+How long will it take to hit 130ยฐF (54.4ยฐC)?
 That depends on the thickness of the meat and the accuracy of your oven thermometer.
 As I tend to repeat in every recipe, you cannot trust your grill thermometer no matter how much you spent on your grill, and you need a meat thermometer to tell when the meat is done.
 Please read my article on thermometers and take action.
+That said, it could take 3 to 4 hours to hit 130ยฐF.

-- Leave the lid open, remove the thermometer and move the ham over to the hot side of the grill and lay it on a curved side so the glaze is facing the heat and the bare meat is not.
+• Finish.
+On a grill, leave the lid open, remove the thermometer and move the ham over to the hot side of the grill and lay it on a curved side so the glaze is facing the heat and the bare meat is not.
+On a smoker, if you have a gas grill, fire it up na move the ham over the direct heat.
 Stand right there and watch so the glaze does not burn.
 Don't walk away even to get a beer.
 Let the glaze sizzle, but not blacken.
 You are just trying to caramelize the sugars and develop more flavor.
 After about 3 or 4 minutes, roll it a bit and keep rolling it until all sides have sizzled except the flat side.
 Leave it bare.
-By now the temp should have risen to 140°F (60°C).
+By now the temp should have risen to safe temp of 140ยฐF (60ยฐC).
 Go ahead and check if you want, but trust me, it's there.

 Post comments and questions below